 Experts suggest that oscillation between these two states is the healthiest way to integrate a loss into one's life.

-Digital and AI Micro-Support
+Digital and Telehealth Support

 When dealing with prolonged grief, society often provides well-meaning but counterproductive advice.
 Avoiding these common pitfalls can help facilitate a healthier healing journey.